Disability Services

 • Notification Letters must be sent each semester

 Once the requests have been submitted, the system emails the instructor to inform them that the student is approved for academic accommodations.
 The student and OSS also receive copies.
-IMPORTATNT: Student my opt not to notify certain instructors; however, no accommodations will be approved for classes without notification.
+IMPORTANT: Student may opt not to notify certain instructors; however, no accommodations will be approved for classes without notification.
 The student must talk with instructors to inform them what accommodation(s) they will need for the class.
-If the student’s self-advocacy efforts are not successful, student should inform the OSS.
-OSS encourages students to contact the Student Services Coordinator, Skye Hamilton, if they have questions or need to make changes to their plan of accommodations.
+If the student’s self-advocacy efforts are not successful, student should inform the DRC.
+DRC encourages students to contact Chris Dallager, DRC Director, if they have questions or need to make changes to their plan of accommodations.

 Documentation Information